SAP-samples/teched2021-IIS162/exercises/ex1/README.md

 > **CAUTION**: This is not a productive SAP Cloud ALM environment.
 We are here in a shared demo environment and personal information can be seen by others.
 Please do **not** enter any personal data e.g. E-Mail adresses.
 Thank You!

 1. Create Team and Assign Persons
 <br> A Project can have multiple teams.
-A Team can have multiple roles and each role can have multiple persons assigned.
-The team is displayed within a Project but to edit it , you need to navigate to the Edit UI for Teams.
+Each team has multiple roles, users can be assigned to one or more roles or one or more teams.
+In order to onboard a new team member, the user needs to be entered here.
+This user has to be known to the Identity Provider (productive IAS) connected to SAP Cloud ALM, so that the user can be invited via eMail to the project.
+The team is displayed per Project, to edit it you need to navigate to the Teams tab of the project and select “edit”.
 <br> ![](2021-11-11-15-28-24.png)
 <br> (1)Click "Manage Teams" to navigate to edit UI